mkotlikov/mkotlikov.github.io/posts/2025-11-23-earth-as-a-cosmic-oasis.md

 ## Conclusion

 Life's tenacity does not guarantee its ubiquity.
-The silence of the universe, paired with Earth's relentless biosphere, points to a sobering possibility: the existence of life is the rarest phenomena in the cosmos.
+The silence of the universe, paired with Earth's relentless biosphere, points to a sobering possibility: the existence of life is the rarest phenomenon in the cosmos, one that has happened exactly once.